-2 BUSINESS LAW II

-(UC:CSU) 3 UNITS Prerequisite: None | Lecture 3 hours
+2 BUSINESS LAW II (UC:CSU) 3 UNITS

 Comparable to Bus 6 (Credit for one course only) Further study of the fundamental principles of law as they apply in the business world.
 Examines bailment, the rights and liabilities of agent, principle and liabilities of agent, principle and third parties, partnerships, corporations, stockholders, negotiable instruments and securities.